roots/sage/lib/modules/core.redux/ReduxFramework/README.txt

 Visit our website at [http://reduxframework.com/](http://reduxframework.com/)

-= You don't have much content in this FAQ section = That's because the real FAQ section is one our site!
+= You don't have much content in this FAQ section = That's because the real FAQ section is on our site!
 Please visit [http://reduxframework.com/docs/faqs/](http://reduxframework.com/docs/faqs/

 == Screenshots ==

 1. This is the demo mode of Redux Framework.
-Activate it and you will find a fully-function admin panel that you can play with.
-On the Plugins page, beneith the description and an activated Redux Framework, you will find a Demo Mode link.
+Activate it and you will find a fully-functional admin panel that you can play with.
+On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+= 3.0.3 =
+* Fixed Issue #129: Spacing field giving an undefined.
+* Fixed Issue #131: Google Fonts stylesheet appending to body and also to the top of the header.
+Now properly placed both at the end of the head tag as to overload any theme stylesheets.
+* Fixed issue #132 (See #134, thanks @andreilupu): Could not have multiple Wordpress Editors (wp_editor) as the same ID was shared.
+Also fixed various styles to match Wordpress for this field.
+* Fixed Issue #133: Issue when custom admin stylesheet was used, a JS error resulted.

+= 3.0.2 =
+* Improvements to slides, various field fixes and improvements.
+Also fixed a few user submitted issues.

-= 3.0.0 =
+= 3.0.1 =
 * Backing out a bit of submitted code that caused the input field to not properly break.

 = 3.0.0 =